towersvault/shinpokered/README.md

 - Using X-Accuracy with a OHKO move now allows it to hit faster opponents
 - Switched over to the xor-shift method of RNG
 - RAM adress D732 now gets cleared upon a new game
+- Fixed a bug having to do with rare instances of bending the audio pitch

 #Bugfixes: